-Open, honest dialogue must happen if participants are to successfully explore and deal with all of the issues that arise during daily farm business or succession planning.
+Open, honest dialogue will set a good foundation to explore and deal with all of the issues that arise during daily farm business or succession planning.
 Finding a way to communicate is important, especially if the styles of each person are different.
-Being able to express ideas, manage conflict, and build in ways to take “breaks” from conversation are important.
+Being able to express ideas, manage conflict, and build in ways to take “breaks” from the conversation are important.
 These are skills that can be learned!

 When the family members are not psychologically ready to talk about issues like farm expansion or succession planning, the process can be unsuccessful.
 The same is true if a family member is not prepared for possible growth of the farm that may result from changes.

 As discussed above, one of the more striking features of family businesses is the overlap of roles.
 In families who are not in business together, children generally emerge into independence when they grow up and leave the house.
-In family businesses, however, parents typically supervise their children and often their children’s partners or spouses as they grow into adult work roles: parents continue to guide the business as they learn to share leadership with their children over time, and assist them in expanding on their own strengths on the farm.
-If parents continue to assume a “boss” role, and expect children to be “employees,” the children do not have the opportunity to rise to their full potential and the parents do not have the opportunity of benefiting from the contribution.
-Relationships can suffer if adult children feel hurt, angry, or resentful toward their parents.
+In family businesses, however, parents typically supervise their children and often their children’s partners or spouses as they grow into adult work roles: parents continue to guide the business as they learn to share leadership with the next generation over time and assist them in expanding on their own strengths on the farm.
+If parents continue to assume a “boss” role and expect the next generation to be “employees,” there can be missed opportunities.

 New Parents in a Family Farm Businesses

 The sometimes-conflicting roles of farmer, business owner, and parent can overwhelm new parents.
-Know yourself, and understand the expectations for each of your roles, and how you may need to make changes.
+Know yourself, and understand the expectations of your roles, and how you may need to make changes.
 Here are some tips about keeping things in perspective:

 - Realize that as the seasons change from winter to spring, and the work goes from planting to harvesting, your other roles will also flow and change.
 Similarly, the needs of your children will change with the seasons, and with their development from infancy to toddlerhood, to school age and beyond.
 Your ability to meet your expectations will change as well.